GoogleCloudPlatform/django-demo-app-unicodex/docs/10-setup-gcp.md

 gcloud config list
 ```

-When we get to the Cloud Run sections, we'll be using the managed Cloud Run platform.
-To prevent us from having to define that each time (`--platform managed`), we can set the default now:
+When we get to the Cloud Run sections, we'll be using the fully managed version of Cloud Run.
+To prevent us from having to define platform setting that each time (`--platform managed`), we can set the default:

 ```shell
 gcloud config set run/platform managed